Shape matters: Body dynamics underlies efficient jumping

-To better understand this jumping mechanism, we consider confining a naturally curved elastic strip by poking it down at its center (mimicking the legs' grip on the substrate) and then releasing it.
-Figure~\ref{fig:1b} shows a superposition of the states that the arch goes through when the confining force is removed relatively slowly --- the strip goes from being approximately flat to being naturally curved, but does not appear to lose contact with the substrate.
-However, if the confining force is removed more quickly --- for example by hanging a weight below the arch via a thread that can readily be cut (as in fig.~\ref{fig:1c}) --- then the strip is observed to jump from the substrate.
-Clearly, the strip stores elastic potential energy when it is indented that is then converted to kinetic energy.
-More surprisingly perhaps, the efficiency of this conversion depends on how quickly the indenting force is released.
-This raises the question of how the speed of release changes the efficiency of the conversion from elastic potential energy to kinetic energy of jumping.
+Motivated by the example of snapping shells and inspired by the external force-controlled latch mechanism in larval beetles~\cite{BertoneGibson22}, we investigate the efficiency of power-amplified jumping with a geometrical model of a naturally curved elastic strip.
+We consider confining the strip by poking it down at its center and then releasing it (mimicking the legs' grip on the substrate and its release).
+Figure \ref{fig:1}B shows a superposition of the states that the arch goes through when the confining force is removed relatively slowly --- the strip goes from being approximately flat to being naturally curved, but does not appear to lose contact with the substrate.
+However, if the confining force is removed more quickly --- for example by hanging a weight below the arch on a thread that can readily be cut (Fig.~\ref{fig:1}C) --- then the strip jumps from the substrate.
+Clearly, the strip stores elastic potential energy when it is indented that may be converted to kinetic energy.
+More surprisingly perhaps, the efficiency of this conversion depends on how quickly the indenting force is released, raising the question of how release speed changes the efficiency of this energy conversion.

-The jumping larvae studied by~\citet{BertoneGibson22} exhibit a large scatter in the efficiency of this mechanism --- the coefficient of variation of the kinetic energy at take off is about $25\%$ for jumps of the same individual.

-Given the role of release rate in the biomimetic example of a curved strip on a flat substrate, it is natural to examine the role of release rate in externally latched jumping as a means of controlling the jump characteristics even once the latch has been set.
-The cleanness of the mechanism of jumping in these examples allows us to build a simple mathematical model of latch-spring-actuated movement that includes normal substrate-system interactions, but neglects friction.
+The jumping larvae studied by~\cite{BertoneGibson22} exhibit a large scatter in the efficiency of this mechanism --- the coefficient of variation of the kinetic energy at take off is about $25\%$ for jumps by the same individual.
+Given the role of release rate in the biomimetic example of a curved strip, it is natural to examine its role in externally latched jumping as a means of controlling the jump characteristics even once the latch has been set.